What is Workflow Mapping?

 Search “workflow mapping” and you’ll find dozens of articles telling you it’s “a visual representation of a process.”
 That’s technically true.
 It’s also almost useless.

 Drawing boxes and arrows doesn’t diagnose problems.
-A flowchart sitting in a shared folder doesn’t justify a £5K project.
-Generic process documentation doesn’t show a business owner that their approval bottleneck is costing them £2,400 a month.
+A flowchart sitting in a shared folder doesn’t fix anything.
+Generic process documentation doesn’t show you that your approval bottleneck is quietly costing you £2,400 a month.

 Here’s a more useful definition:

 The key phrase is “how work actually moves.”
 Not how it’s supposed to move.
-Not how the org chart suggests it moves.
-How it actually moves, with all the workarounds, bottlenecks, and “oh, we also have to do this” steps that nobody wrote down.
+Not how your org chart suggests it moves.
+How it actually moves, with all the workarounds, bottlenecks, and “oh, we also have to do this” steps nobody has ever written down.

 What Makes a Workflow (And What Doesn’t)

-Not everything that happens in a business is a workflow.
-This distinction matters because if you try to map the wrong things, you’ll waste time and deliver vague insights that don’t lead to action.
+Not everything that happens in your business is a workflow.
+This distinction matters because if you try to map the wrong things, you’ll waste time and end up with vague insights that don’t lead to change.

 A true workflow has three components: